zhuyifei1999/guppy3/README.md

 ## Requirements

-You should have Python 3.8, 3.9, 3.10, 3.11, or 3.12.
+You should have Python 3.9, 3.10, 3.11, 3.12, or 3.13.
 This package is CPython
 only; PyPy and other Python implementations are not supported.
 Python 2 support can be obtained from [guppy-pe](http://guppy-pe.sourceforge.net/) by Sverker Nilsson, from which this package is forked.

 To use the graphical browser, Tkinter is needed.

-To use the remote monitor, threading must be available.
+Free-threaded CPython is not supported, due to the excessive complexity and overhead to lock and unlock eery object in the interpreter, including objects that are CPython implementation details.
+(Maybe `_PyEval_EnableGILTransient` could be a solution to this problem, but it is currently not exposed.)

 ## Installation